-OGE held regular special emphasis program meetings in fiscal year 2023, which were open to OGE's entire staff and included numerous speakers from federal and local communities.
+OGE held regular special emphasis program meetings in fiscal year 2024, which were open to OGE's entire staff and included numerous speakers from federal and local communities.

-Hiring: OGE hired and onboarded six employees, including two paid interns.
-In direct support of its DEIA Strategic Plan, prior to these recruitment efforts, OGE reviewed its hiring practices and updated its procedures against evidenced-based best practices to identify and then implement improvements, such as redacting the names of all applicants and providing anti-bias training for interview panelists.
+Hiring: OGE hired and onboarded four employees, including two paid interns.
 Notably, OGE was able to leverage workplace flexibilities, such as remote work, to draw on a wider candidate pool, resulting in hiring individuals with prior ethics experience from across the nation.

 Workforce Development: OGE continually focuses on developing the knowledge, skills, and abilities of its employees through personalized formal and informal professional development opportunities.
-In fiscal year 2023, all OGE employees participated in the OGE Employee Development Plan (EDP) program.
+In fiscal year 2024, all OGE employees participated in the OGE Employee Development Plan (EDP) program.
 Through the EDP process, employees, in collaboration with their supervisors, identify specific formal training, mentoring, self-study, and/or on-the-job training activities that they will complete in the covered period.
 Employees have the opportunity to lead significant projects, as well as participate in crossfunctional teams and training.
 Notably, the EDP identifies objective measures for assessing the employee's acquisition of the targeted knowledge or skills.
-Lastly, as part of its DEIA initiative, OGE examined its EDP program as part of its commitment to create more uniformity and better serve employees who are members of underserved communities.
+Lastly, as part of its DEIA initiative, OGE issued a policy for its EDP program as part of its commitment to create more uniformity and better serve employees who are members of underserved communities.
 OGE implemented changes to the EDP program as part of the current performance appraisal cycle.